Number: 1.23 | Policy Name: Department of Defense Voluntary Education Partnership |

 Per DoD MOU paragraph 3.h.(3), “before offering, recommending, arranging, signing-up, dispersing, or enrolling Service members for…student loans, [the College will] provide Service members access to an institutional financial aid advisor who will make available appropriate loan counseling, including…disclosing the educational institution’s student loan Cohort Default Rate (CDR), the percentage of its students who borrow, and how its CDR compares to the national average.
 If the educational institution’s CDR is greater than the national average CDR, it must disclose that information and provide the student with loan repayment data.”
 Veterans are directed to meet with an SCO as they enter the College; the SCO and financial aid advisors discuss all forms of financial aid with new students and disclose the CDR to students interested in discussing loans.
 Durham Tech’s most recent official CDR is available via the College’s website (refer to the Getting a Loan page and the Loan Awards section of the Financial Aid Frequently Asked Questions page).

 Per DoD MOU paragraph 4.f.(2)(d), institutions are required to “have an institutional policy that returns any unearned TA funds on a proportional basis through at least the sixty percent portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
 In instances when a Service member stops attending due to a Military service obligation, the educational institution will work with the affected Service member to identify solutions that will not result in a student debt for the returned portion.”
 Durham Tech’s institutional policy on the return to the government of unearned TA funds is as follows: When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.
 Durham Tech will return any unearned TA funds on a prorated basis through the sixty percent portion of the period for which the funds were awarded.
-These funds are returned to the government, not the student.
-When a student stops attending due to a Military service obligation, Durham Tech will work with the Service member to identify solutions that will not result in student debt for the returned portion.
-The refund guidelines for sixteen-week courses are as follows:
+These funds are returned to the government, not the students.
+When a student stops attending due to a military service obligation, Durham Tech will work with the Service member to identify solutions that will not result in student debt for the returned portion.

 Accreditation and Credentialing Requirements